Lumi-supercomputer/lumi-self-learning/README.md

 # Introduction to LUMI – self-learning materials

-:construction: Work in progress :construction:
+:file_folder: This repository has been archived. :file_folder:

-This is the _source_ repository for training materials for the Introduction to LUMI self-learning course.
-We welcome contributions!
+The work will be continued by the LUMI AI factory.